firstuserhere/outofcontextnotes/_readings/originalpaper.md

 Our results indicate that these phenomena might be a general property of stochastic-gradient-based learning, and not particular to language models.

 Okay, yeah that seems like a pretty cool finding.
 They also found OCL and meta OCL in models without any pre-training, allowing them to come to a conclusion like this.

+## Meta (out-of-context) learning in LLMs

+Here they try to establish the existence of both OCL and meta OCL.

+### Dataset

+- QA Dataset
+    - Start with a dataset of facts about _named entities_
+    - Transform into a dataset of question-answers about each of those _named entities_.